 Virtually next door is the fascinating Takeya Residence, a preserved Meiji-era (1877) house of the Takeya merchant family who made their fortune in the timber trade and the manufacture of indigo-dyed cloth before moving to Nagoya.
 There is a reconstructed Edo-period kitchen, a teahouse and garden and a storehouse on the property.

 Daichisan Gukeiji Temple has a small stone garden and is north of National Highway 21 behind Mitake Elementary School.
+Walking away from Mitake Station brings you into some lovely countryside.

-The quickest way to reach Mitake is on the Meitetsu Hiromi Line from Inuyama from Nagoya.
+The quickest way to reach Mitake is on the Meitetsu Hiromi Line from Inuyama via Nagoya.
 Change trains at Shin-Kani for the local train to Mitake.
 The tiny tourist information center is inside the small Mitake Station.

 Inuyama can be reached by express train from Nagoya Station.